 Hiring a professional pool builder is always the best option as you will know your pool is installed to Australian Standards and covered under warranty.
 A professional pool builder with years of experience will also likely save money in the long run as they will be better equipped and able to handle any unexpected issues.

-As with any construction process, a fair amount of waste will be generated; soil, shipping materials, cut-offs.
-Disposal companies generally charge by the kilometre from your property to the disposal site.
+As with any construction process, a fair amount of waste will be generated; soil, shipping materials, and cut-offs.
+Disposal companies generally charge by kilometer from your property to the disposal site.
 While the builders can locate a site for you, locating your own site nearby could save thousands of dollars.

-Rocks and other obstacles can add to the cost of excavation, however, if using a local pool builder, they should be knowledgeable of the ground quality in your area and can anticipate any major issues, working them into the budget before construction begins.
+Rocks and other obstacles can add to the cost of excavation.
+If you are using a local pool builder, they should be knowledgeable of the ground quality in your area and can therefore anticipate any major issues.
+This allows them to work these costs into the budget before construction begins.